-Differing from the 23&Me and ancestry DNA kits, genetic testing for patients is done reviewing a panel of known genes that are related to cancer diagnosis.
-The most commonly known genetic mutations linked to an increased risk of breast cancer are the BRCA genes (BRCA1 and BRCA2) but they are not the only ones.
+For breast cancer genetic testing, The Breast Place does a panel test that checks for known genes related to a cancer diagnosis.
+The most commonly known genetic mutations linked to breast cancer are the BRCA genes (BRCA1 and BRCA2), but they’re not the only ones.

 The team at The Breast Place recommends scheduling a genetic counseling session if you have concerns about breast cancer because it runs in your family.
 They take an individualized approach to genetic testing.

 They use the risk assessment tools created by the American Cancer Society to help them evaluate your risk and the need for testing.
 These tools use a mathematical equation that considers your detailed family history and other factors to assess risk.